fpereiro/proof/notes.md

    - re1 is for internal use of 4arg re only.

 4arg re:
-   1) go to the leftmost of the tape.
+   - go to the leftmost schwa.
-   2) go right until finding either 3arg or two consecutive blanks.
+   - go right until finding either 3arg or two consecutive blanks.
-   3-1) if it finds 3arg, erase it, print 4arg in place, then -> 1arg.
+   - if it finds 3arg, erase it, print 4arg in place, then -> 1arg.
-   3-2) if it finds two consecutive blanks, advance one more position and -> 2arg.
+   - if it finds two consecutive blanks, advance one more position and -> 2arg.

 3arg re:
-   1) go to the leftmost of the tape.
+   - go to the leftmost schwa.
-   2) go right until finding either 2arg or two consecutive blanks.
+   - go right until finding either 2arg or two consecutive blanks.
-   3-1) if it finds 2arg, erase it, print 3arg in place.
-Then:
+   - if it finds 2arg:
-   3-2) repeat this for all 2args between the schwas and the first two consecutive blanks.
+      - erase it.
+      - print 3arg.
+      - go back to the beginning of the function.
-   3-3) when it finds two consecutive blanks, advance one more position and -> 1arg.
+   - if it finds two consecutive blanks, advance one more position and -> 2arg.

 ## cr (copy and replace)